Lo sposo deluso: Performance history

 The first known performance of material from Lo sposo deluso dates from 15 November 1797, six years after Mozart's death.
 Mozart's widow, Constanze, arranged for the overture and opening quartet to be performed at the Estates Theatre in Prague during a concert highlighting the musical debut of their youngest son, Franz Xaver Mozart.
+The identity of the arrangers are unknown, but Zaslaw proposes that one of the composer's pupils or some other "member of his circle" orchestrated the two musical numbers.
+All of the five numbers have since been completely reconstructed and performed.

+The full, incompleted draft was published in November 1882 as part of the Alte Mozart-Ausgabe, and was edited and revised by Gerhard Allroggen in 1988 for the Neue Mozart-Ausgabe.

 In 1991, the 200th anniversary of Mozart's death, Opera North premièred The Jewel Box, a pasticcio opera devised by Paul Griffiths.
 This used the existing pieces from Lo sposo deluso and L'oca del Cairo as well as arias written by Mozart for insertion into operas by Anfossi, Piccini and Cimarosa, among others.
 (The programme was an imagined reconstruction of a 1783 pantomime in which Mozart and Aloysia Weber are said to have taken part.)

 In 2006, the 250th anniversary of Mozart's birth, the fragment of Lo sposo deluso received several performances, including: